 The worker Vice Chair of the HIV and AIDS Committee, Mr. Jan Sithole (Swaziland) said “we are proud to have in hand an unprecedented international instrument to deal with HIV and AIDS through the workplace.
 As long as we do not have a cure we have no choice but to use the content of this instrument at every level of society.”

-is in the form of a Recommendation, one of two types of labour standards the ILO can adopt.
+The new standard is in the form of a Recommendation, one of two types of labour standards the ILO can adopt.
 While distinct from a Convention in that it does not require ratification, under Article 19 of the ILO Constitution, a recommendation must still be communicated to national parliaments and discussed in terms of how it might be implemented through national policies and legislation.
 The Recommendation augments the existing ILO Code of Practice on HIV/AIDS and the world of work adopted in 2001.

 As is the case with the majority of ILO standards, its content was subject to two rounds of discussion at the ILO Conference in 2009 and 2010.
 During this year’s discussion the draft text of the standard received amendments that strengthened its provisions in a number of areas including gender equality, reproductive health and rights, social protection, occupational health and safety, and measures to address vulnerable and marginalized groups such as transiting and migrant workers.
 It also covers armed forces and uniformed services.